open-world-agents/open-world-agents/docs/data/technical-reference/format-guide.md

     - **Message Interface**: All messages implement `BaseMessage` from `owa.core.message`
     - **Standard Messages**: Core message types from `owa-msgs` package

+    !!! info "Why MCAP?"

-    **Why MCAP?** Built as the successor to ROSBag, MCAP offers efficient storage and retrieval for heterogeneous timestamped data with minimal dependencies.
+        Built as the successor to ROSBag, MCAP offers efficient storage and retrieval for heterogeneous timestamped data with minimal dependencies.
 It's designed for modern use cases with optimized random access, built-in compression, and language-agnostic schemas.
 The format has gained significant adoption across the robotics community, autonomous vehicle companies (Cruise, Waymo), and IoT platforms due to its performance advantages and excellent tooling ecosystem.

 === "Practical Example"